 About Third-party Advertising

 OMA is not responsible for any opinions or statements on the OMA News page.
 OMA disclaims all warranties with regard to the information posted, whether posted by OMA or any third party.
 This disclaimer includes all implied warranties of merchantability and fitness.
 OMA has no liability for damages and/or injuries including, but not limited to, special, indirect or consequential damages or any damages whatsoever arising out of the use or performance of any posted information.
 Defamatory, abusive, profane, offensive, illegal or unauthorized copyrighted material is not permitted.
 Persons posting any information represent and warrant that the material is either original in all respects or that permission to reproduce the materials has been granted by the copyright owner.
 OMA reserves the right to terminate access to any user who does not abide by these guidelines.
 Discussion of future prices and/or prices paid for services or supplies may be in violation of federal and state antitrust laws.
 Such discussions are strictly prohibited and OMA is not responsible for any such discussions.
-We may use third-party advertising companies to serve ads when you visit our website.
-If so, a list of these ad-serving companies will be available here.
 These companies may use information (generally, not including your name, address, e-mail address or telephone number) about your visits to this website and to other websites in order to provide advertisements about goods and services of interest to you.
 These companies may employ cookies and clear GIFs to measure advertising effectiveness.
 Any information that these third parties collect via cookies and clear GIFs is generally not personally identifiable, unless, for example, you provide personally identifiable information to them through an ad or e-mail message.
 We encourage you to read these businesses’ privacy policies if you should have any concerns about how they will care for your personal information.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, see the Network Advertising Initiative’s consumer education web page.
 Google is an ad network partner that displays ads on our website.
 To improve your ad experience on our website and elsewhere on the Internet, we may send non-personal information to Google based on your browser’s activities, such as type of pages viewed and categories of interests, so that the advertising you see is relevant to you.
 Google also may use information regarding its own users to select which ads to display.

 Information Gathered by Voluntary Submission